wso2/docs-choreo-dev/en/docs/insights/derive-insights.md

 ### Overview

-This page gives you a quick overview of the performance of the system.
+The **Overview** page gives you a quick overview of the performance of the system.
 It can be used as a dashboard to view the current system status.

 ![Overview](../assets/img/insights/overview.png){.cInlineImage-full}